ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 ## Publishing to PyPI

 The upload to PyPI is even simpler.
-However, you should really consider to testing your package on TestPyPI first before you go on and upload it to the official PyPI.
+However, you should really consider testing your package on TestPyPI first before you go on and upload it to the official PyPI.
 From my experience, there will be always something wrong with the initial packaging attempt ... and a lot of times also the second and third. 😉